Our Advocacy Priorities

 - Through legislative and regulatory efforts, we aim to create opportunities to expand innovative models, demonstrate the impact of SBHCs to the health care and education sectors, and maximize reimbursement to promote fiscal sustainability.

-- Support Legislation A09894 / S07812 to protect the choice of each SBHC to operate either carved-out from Medicaid managed care or participating in Medicaid managed care.
+- Our Permanent Medicaid Managed Care Carve-Out Legislation S0212/A01587 for School-Based Health Centers has passed in the NYS Senate and Assembly.
+This act protects the choice of each SBHC to operate either carved-out from Medicaid managed care or participating in Medicaid managed care.

 Follow the button and input your street address and zip code to find your New York State Assembly Representative.